mordric/Vectors2Life/README.md

 # Vectors2Life
-This is a 2D/AR/VR WebXR program I made to help my student visualize and get a quick refresher on basic vector math.
+This is a 2D/AR/VR WebXR program that helps visualize vectors and give a quick refresher on basic vector math.
+It presents vectors in 3D to help you true understnd what the vectors look like.
+It includes some basic lectures and a vector calculator.